kenfuciousd/Math_Simulator/README.md

 (command prompt: python main.py )
 There are no additional arguments to add.

 Input guidelines for the Excel file are included in the .pdf, and in the example PARishSheet.xslx file.
 The formatting is as follows:

-The excel file needs 4 sheets: 'Reels', 'Paytable', 'Paylines', 'RTP' Reels should have the Reel Strips, with no spaces, labeled "Reel #" Paytable should have the paytable sequence from largest to smallest, with the reel symbols listed and the pay line amount as the final column.
+The excel file needs 4 sheets: 'Reels', 'Paytable', 'Paylines', 'RTP'

+'Reels' sheet should have the Reel Strips, with no spaces, labeled "Reel #"

+'Paytable' sheet should have the paytable sequence from largest to smallest, with the reel symbols listed and the pay line amount as the final column. note: for 5 reel, blanks are allowed in reel positions 4 or 5, to allow for smaller pay line wins.

-Paylines should be two numbers per cell: reel,position.
+'Paylines' should be two numbers per cell: reel,position.
 Important: Counting starts at 0; so 0,0 is the uppermost left game widow position, 0,1 is the second position on the first reel; 2,2 is the third position on the third reel.

-RTP sheet should have at least two columns, one labeled "Volatility" with the calculated volatility index, and "RTP" for the calculated Return To Player percentage.
+'RTP' sheet should have at least two columns, one labeled "Volatility" with the calculated volatility index, and "RTP" for the calculated Return To Player percentage.